Quigley overwhelmed by Andrade

 Last updated on .From the section Boxing

-Ireland's Jason Quigley suffered a second round knockout as he was overwhelmed by Demetrius Andrade in his WBO world middleweight title bid.
+Ireland's Jason Quigley suffered a second-round knockout as he was overwhelmed by Demetrius Andrade in his WBO world middleweight title bid.

-The Donegal fighter was knocked down three times by the American title holder in New Hampshire.
+The Donegal fighter, 30, was knocked down three times by the American title holder in New Hampshire.

 Andrade had his opponent down in the first round and twice in the second before the referee stopped the fight.